-This Management Information and Proxy Circular ("Information Circular") is furnished in connection with the solicitation by the management and the Board of Directors (the "Board") of Vista Gold Corp. (the "Corporation") of proxies to be voted at the annual general and special meeting (the "Meeting") of the shareholders of the Corporation ("Shareholders") to be held on April 29, 2021 at 10:00 a.m., MDT, via live teleconference at the following numbers: Toll-free +1 (888) 378-4413 or International +1 (647) 792-1280 (Conference ID 5852561) for the purposes set forth in the accompanying Notice of Meeting.
-Due to the ongoing public health impact of the coronavirus pandemic ("COVID-19") and to support the health, well-being and safety of its shareholders, employees and communities, the Meeting with be held via conference call only with no physical in-person meeting, excluding a few members of management.
+This Management Information and Proxy Circular ("Information Circular") is furnished in connection with the solicitation by the management and the Board of Directors (the "Board") of Vista Gold Corp. (the "Corporation") of proxies to be voted at the annual general and special meeting (the "Meeting") of the shareholders of the Corporation ("Shareholders") to be held at the offices of Borden Ladner Gervais, Suite 1200, 200 Burrard Street, Vancouver, British Columbia on April 27, 2023 at 10:00 a.m., PDT, for the purposes set forth in the accompanying Notice of Meeting.